jaxwong/tp/docs/UserGuide.md

 ## Todos

 <div markdown="block" class="alert alert-info">
-❗Each Todo cannot have the same todoname and description (both case-insensitive)
+❗Each Todo cannot have the same todo name and description (both case-insensitive)
 </div>